fluxninja/aperture/docs/content/concepts/auto-scale.md

   either scaling in or out, and defines the criteria that determine when to scale.
 Controllers process one or more input signals to compute a desired scale value.
-By configuring Controllers, you can fine-tune the auto-scaling behavior to meet the specific needs of your service.
+By configuring Controllers, you can fine-tune the auto-scaling behavior to meet the specific scaling of a service.
 See [Gradient Controller](#gradient-controller) for more details.
 - A scale-in Controller is active only when its output is smaller than the actual scale value.
 A scale-out Controller is active only when its output is larger than the actual scale value.
 For example, the actual number of replicas of a Kubernetes Deployment.
 An inactive Controller does not contribute to the scaling decision.
-- Scale decisions from multiple active Controllers are combined by the Auto Scaler by taking the largest scale value.
+- Scale decisions from multiple active Controllers are combined by the _Auto Scaler_ by taking the largest scale value.
 - Maximum scale-in and scale-out step sizes: The amount of scaling that happens at a time is limited by the maximum scale-in and scale-out step sizes.
 This is to prevent large-scale changes from happening at once.